xp44mm/Notebook/Compilers/Chapter  3 Lexical  Analysis.md

 To place the simulation of one transition diagram in perspective, let us consider the ways code like Fig. 3.18 could fit into the entire lexical analyzer.

-1. We could arrange for the transition diagrams for each token to be tried se­quentially.
+1. We could arrange for the transition diagrams for each token to be tried sequentially.
 Then, the function `fail()` of Example 3.10 resets the pointer forward and starts the next transition diagram, each time it is called.
-This method allows us to use transition diagrams for the individual key­words, like the one suggested in Fig. 3.15.
+This method allows us to use transition diagrams for the individual keywords, like the one suggested in Fig. 3.15.
 We have only to use these before we use the diagram for id, in order for the keywords to be reserved words.

-2. We could run the various transition diagrams "in parallel," feeding the next input character to all of them and allowing each one to make what­ever transitions it required.
+2. We could run the various transition diagrams "in parallel," feeding the next input character to all of them and allowing each one to make whatever transitions it required.
 If we use this strategy, we must be careful to resolve the case where one diagram finds a lexeme that matches its pattern, while one or more other diagrams are still able to process input.
 The normal strategy is to take the longest prefix of the input that matches any pattern.
 That rule allows us to prefer identifier thenext to keyword then, or the operator -> to -, for example.

 3. The preferred approach, and the one we shall take up in the following sections, is to combine all the transition diagrams into one.
 We allow the transition diagram to read input until there is no possible next state, and then take the longest lexeme that matched any pattern, as we discussed in item (2) above.
 In our running example, this combination is easy, because no two tokens can start with the same character; i.e., the first character immediately tells us which token we are looking for.
 Thus, we could simply combine states 0, 9, 12, and 22 into one start state, leaving other transitions intact.
 However, in general, the problem of combining transition diagrams for several tokens is more complex, as we shall see shortly.